linda-seiter/CMSC115_2258/unit6_project/README.md

 Use a loop to get each character in the string and test if it is a digit, returning false if a character is a not a digit.
 HINT: Call the `Character.isDigit()` method.

-Run the Junit tests in `ContainsOnlyDigitsTest`  to confirm your implementation.
+Run the Junit tests in `IsNonEmptyDigitsTest`  to confirm your implementation.

 ## Task #3: Implement the `ExtractQuantityOnHand` method